 - Can’t figure out where’s good to eat?
 Go to places that are busy with locals for starters; they’ll be at the tastiest, most popular, most famous places.
 If they’re busy, that means they’re good (and you’re likely to not get ill eating there, either).

-- Another good way to protect your stomach when eating local food is to only eat stuff that’s been freshly cooked and that’s still hot when you devour it.
-If you can see the food being cooked before your very eyes, that’s a bonus as well as a blessing – since it’s cool to see and you know it’s fresh – but if you can’t see it, having something that’s super hot (temperature-wise) means it’s been well cooked.
+- Only eat food that’s been freshly cooked and that’s still hot when you devour it.
+If you can see the food being cooked before your very eyes, that’s a bonus as well as a blessing – since it’s cool to see and you know it’s fresh.

 - Fish is big news in the Bahamas and most dishes will include fish of some kind.
 As with seafood, however, just make sure the fish is fresh; if it tastes weird, that may mean that it’s a little bit past its best, so stop eating!